 Every geographer should be able to enjoy, contribute to and benefit from academic conferences.
 But conferences are places where unprofessional and inappropriate behaviours have historically gone unchallenged.
 Prejudice, micro-aggressions and abuse of power – however enacted, and whether overt or subtle, conscious or unconscious – disproportionately impact geographers who are starting out in the discipline and those who experience structural discrimination, inequalities and marginalisation.
 That some of us have not been aware, have failed to recognise it, or have failed to intervene or call out these behaviours is part of the problem.

-Often, the scholars most affected are those whose voices are under-represented in our academic communities, and who face multiple institutional and systemic barriers of race, ethnicity, class and/or gender.
+Often, the scholars most affected are those whose voices are under-represented in our academic communities, and who face multiple institutional and systemic barriers of race, ethnicity, class, sexuality, and/or gender.
 This is not simply a concern about avoiding upsetting experiences: it causes serious harm, and has concrete impacts on the conference experience, on careers and on lives.
 It shames us all, and limits what our discipline should be.
 And we are all responsible for challenging it.

 Ahead of RGS-IBG AC2022, we are asking everyone involved to think about how to tackle this problem, and to play their role in actioning change.
 We want a conference which is safer, more accessible, more inclusive, and convivial, not just for those who already experience these spaces as comfortable or welcoming, but for everyone.
 We require behaviour that is welcoming and respectful of others at all times, and for all delegates to hold themselves, and others, to the highest standards of professionalism.
 We will not tolerate discrimination or harassment on grounds of race, ethnicity, nationality, gender, gender identity, class, sexual orientation, (dis)ability, age and/or religion, or any bullying or belittling behaviour.